 Non-compliance with REACH can lead to a fine or imprisonment.
 The UK Health and Safety Executive administrates the regulation, Defra Secretary of State makes key decisions and various agencies are responsible for enforcement.

-Our coverage of UK REACH
+Our UK REACH Guidance

 REACH regulation provides regulatory management of substances of very high concern.
 Learn about requirements for SVHCs on the Candidate List.